 Currently, I am working on projects in investigating how the development of trust and value co-creation in social media affect purchase intention of online consumers, and how different design attributes of E-service website affect its adoption.
 I also conduct research on the E-government and E-learning adoption and green information systems and sustainable management.

-Associate Professor, Global Resources Management
+Professor, Global Resources Management

 Content coming soon.